 For the second integral we use that $\textrm{Im}\left(\Delta_k ^{(\sigma)} \right) > 0$ because we can take $\textrm{Re}(s)$ as large as we need, obtaining { } Using the following identities of the Lambert functions\cite{Lambert-identities}

 we obtain $I(s, \gamma, \tau, \phi) = - \pi$.

-\section{Inverse Laplace transform of $\tilde{B}_{\alpha\eta}^{(1,2)}$}
+\subsection{Inverse Laplace transform of $\tilde{B}_{\alpha\eta}^{(1,2)}$}

-To obtain $B_{\alpha \eta}^{(1,2)}(t)$ we apply inverse Laplace transform of Eq.~\eqref{bs}.
-First, similar to what is done in Appendix \ref{app3}, we rewrite the result using the poles of the denominator but for $s$ variable.
+To obtain $B_{\alpha \eta}^{(1,2)}(t)$ we apply the inverse Laplace transform of Eq.~\eqref{bs}.
+First, similar to what is done in Appendix \ref{app:sol-a}, we rewrite the result using the poles of the denominator but for the variable $s$.
 Defining